admpub/jquery.x/README.md

 ## jQuery.X vs. AngularJS

 jQuery.X and Angular are very similar in the implementation of MVVM.
 When we originally started planning the development of jQuery.X, we tried very hard not to be Angular.
 Angular is Awesome!
 We did not want to replicate it, there is no need.
 The developers who built and maintain Angular are much smarter than we are.
 Over the past several years Angular has set the standard in the implementation of the MVVM design pattern in JavaScript.
 So we decided to make our framework for a different need than what Angular solves.
-Angular is very powerful and provides a good foundation for enterprise level application development. jQUery.X, although just as powerful, provides a bare bones foundation and an easier implementation for your projects.
+Angular is very powerful and provides a good foundation for enterprise level application development. jQuery.X, although just as powerful, provides a bare bones foundation and an easier implementation for your projects.
 We are targeting developers who are most familiar with jQuery and want an easy transition to implement MVVM within their projects.

 jQuery.X differs from Angular in many distinct ways: